(c) 2024 PillSync.com

 Adults: Average dosage is 20 to 30 mg daily.
 Administer orally in divided doses 2 or 3 times daily, preferably 30 to 45 minutes before meals.
 Maximum total daily dosage is 60 mg.
 Patients who are unable to sleep if medication is taken late in the day should take the last dose before 6 p.m.

-If paradoxical worsening of symptoms or other adverse reactions occur, reduce the dosage, or, if necessary, discontinue methylphenidate hydrochloride tablets or methylphenidate hydrochloride extended-release tablets.
+If paradoxical worsening of symptoms or other adverse reactions occur, reduce the dosage, or, if necessary, discontinue methylphenidate hydrochloride tablets.
 If improvement is not observed after appropriate dosage adjustment over a one-month period, the drug should be discontinued.

 3dosage Forms And Strengths